 After getting a diploma in classical piano from Laval University in 2009, Luce Bélanger decided to pursue a second bachelor, this time in jazz singing, which she obtained in 2011.
 She then moved to Montreal where she earned a Masters in jazz singing from McGill University in 2014.
 Throughout the years, she has taken the stage to participate in a variety of projects.

-Luce has been pursuing her passion for a cappella music for 10 years.
+Luce has been pursuing her passion for a cappella music for more than 10 years.
 Her interest in vocal arrangements has only grown over that period.
-Since 2009, she can be heard singing with Jazz Affair, a vocal sextet (Juno, Opus prices and Independant Music Awards nominee in 2020).
+Since 2009, she can be heard singing with Jazz Affair, a vocal sextet (Juno, Opus, and Independant Music Awards nominee in 2020).
 In April 2012, the group took part in the Harmony Sweepstakes A Capella Festival in New York and won the prize for Best arrangement.
 In 2017, Jazz Affair released their first album, Jam.
 In 2019, they released their second album entitled Wishes.

 In January 2015, Luce joined VoxA4, becoming the a cappella quartet’s fourth singing voice.
 The foursome has given performances throughout the province at concerts and private events.
 As chorists, they’ve collaborated with various artists, including Alex Nevsky (for two shows in Montreal in 2015) and the Trio BBQ (Maritimes tour in 2017, Ontario tour in 2018, Abitibi tour in 2019).
 In 2018, they released The Christmas List album, in collaboration with the Trio BBQ.